 You Didn't Clean Them

 The easiest way to devein shrimp is with a pair of kitchen shears or a sharp paring knife.
 Simply snip or cut a shallow ridge along the top of the shrimp from the wide end toward the tail and scrape out the little black strip.
 The beauty of this method is that you can also peel the shells off right then (or leave them on, depending on how you're using them).Continue to 5 of 8 below.

 05 of 08

 You Left the Shells On

-People in many parts of the world eat shrimp with the shells on—they're crunchy and flavorful!
-But in North America it's customary to remove the shells before eating, so your decision is: Will you remove the shells before cooking?
+In many parts of the world shrimp are enjoyed eating with the shells on—they're crunchy and flavorful.
+But it's it's a preference and personal decision on whether to remove the shells.
+Will you remove the shells before cooking?
 Or after?
 Or will you serve them with shells on and leave the task of removing to your guests?

 06 of 08